LIFE PARTNERSHIP THERAPY

 When these foundational needs are met, you feel validated and worthwhile, and your sense of self moves upward.
 You are made to feel special.
 Further, being close to your life partner fills your need for intimacy - the experience of being close to another person while being your true self, without concern for being let down or thwarted.

 The Relationship Intelligence model views life partnership on top of the pyramid of relational connection.
 The image below reveals other major types of relationships based on degrees of trust and vulnerability experienced.
 Are there more types?
-Of course, the model simply underscores the primacy of life partnership.
+Of course, the model underscores the primacy of life partnership.

 Solve problems resulting from disconnection and the REPEATING past.

 When two people are no longer connected, and the threads that hold them together become thinner and thinner, the emotional weight of this reality is often too great to manage over time.
-Learning the process of what causes disconnections and becoming more effective at making heartfelt reconnections becomes the key to becoming relationally savvy and interpersonally smart.
+Learning what causes disconnections and becoming more effective at making heartfelt reconnections becomes the key to becoming relationally savvy and interpersonally smart.

-The past is an important root of relationship problems.
+The past is an essential root of relationship problems.
 When we become aware of how our past repeats itself and the life lessons learned long ago continue to influence our decisions and shape our behaviors, we strengthen our ability to control situations more than situations controlling us.

 The r.IQ model is comprised of two intersecting axes – basic building blocks and core principles: